maartenmennes/ICA-AROMA/doc/manual.md

 ## 6 Run ICA-AROMA - after FEAT

-ICA-AROMA is optimized for usage after preprocessing fMRI data with FSL FEAT, assuming the directory meets the standardized folder/file-structure, no temporal filtering has been applied and it was run including registration to the MNI152 template.
+ICA-AROMA is intended for use after the preprocessing of the fMRI data with FSL FEAT and where this has already been done only the FEAT output directory need be specified using (-f, --feat).
+In this case the standard layout of a FEAT output directory is assumed.
+It is also taken that no temporal filtering has been applied but that registration to the MNI152 template was performed.
+ICA-AROMA will select the appropriate files, create a mask (see section 5.1) and use the `melodic.ica` subdirectory if it is available (as will be the case if `MELODIC ICA data exploration` option was checked in the FEAT GUI).

-In this case, only the FEAT directory has to be specified (-f, -feat) next to an output directory.
-ICA-AROMA will automatically define the appropriate files, create an appropriate mask (see section 4.1) and use the `melodic.ica` directory if available (in case `MELODIC ICA data exploration` was checked in FEAT).
-We don't recommend running MELODIC within FEAT such that MELODIC will be run within ICA-AROMA using the appropriate mask.
-Moreover, this option in FEAT is meant for data exploration after full data pre-processing.
-As such it can be applied after ICA-AROMA, temporal high-pass filtering etc.
+Note, however, that in normal use, we don't recommend running MELODIC from within FEAT as it is better to run it later within ICA-AROMA when a more appropriate mask can be used.
+The `MELODIC` option in FEAT is really intended for exploration *after* the full data pre-processing pipeline is complete.
+It can be applied after processing with ICA-AROMA, temporal high-pass filtering etc.

 Example:
 ```no-highlight